-Paine College does accept transfer credits.
-The school accepts AP creditbut not IB credits.
+There is no accelarated degree program at Paine College, but students who wish to save money or graduate early can look into transferring in credits.
+Paine College accepts transfer credits.
+The school accepts AP credit and IB credits.
 Additionally, Paine College has a summer session, so students can earn credits during the summer.

-Around 8% of students who started college at Paine College finish the requirements for graduation within six years.
+NOTE: Around 8% of students who start college at Paine College graduate within six years.

 Paine College offers an orientation program before the start of fall classes to prepare new students for college life.

 Reminder: Paine College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Paine College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a language requirement

 Students are required to take a computer class to fufill the graduation requirements for Paine College.

 Reminder: Check with Paine College directly for more information on requirements.
 Individual departments or majors may have additional required courses.